Furness line: Modern era

 Following the privatisation of British Rail in the 1990s, services were initially transferred to First North Western.
 First TransPennine Express took over the operation of regional express services to Manchester and Preston in 2004, while local services were transferred to Northern Rail.

-Class 37 locomotives hauling Mark 2 carriages were used on the line between May 2015 and May 2018, operating through services along the Cumbrian Coast line due to a shortage in rolling stock following the move of Class 170 'Turbostar' units to Chiltern Railways.
+Class 37 locomotives hauling Mark 2 carriages were used on the line between May 2015 and May 2018, operating through services along the Cumbrian Coast Line due to a shortage in rolling stock following the move of Class 170 'Turbostar' units to Chiltern Railways.
 The change was controversial locally as the trains were old, and unreliable.
 Class 68 locomotives were introduced onto services temporarily in January 2018, until through running of loco-hauled stock ended in May 2018.

 In April 2016, operation of all services on the line was transferred to Arriva Rail North, with regional and local services again operated by the same train operating company.
 Services were operated using a variety of Sprinter diesel multiple units and Class 185 'Desiro' units subleased from TransPennine Express until July 2019.
 In July 2019, new Class 195 'Civity' units were introduced as part of the new franchise, with an increased number of services to Manchester.

+Incidents

+On 22 March 2024, a Northern service between Preston and Barrow-in-Furness derailed near Grange-over-Sands.
+The derailment was the result of a void opening on the embankment on which the train was travelling.
+The line remained closed until 22 April whilst the train was removed and repairs were completed.
+Following the incident, the RAIB criticised Network Rail, finding that the void was caused by a temporary flood pipe from 2016 being damaged during routine maintenance.

 Services

-Following a recasting of rail franchises in the North of England by the Department for Transport, all services on the line are now operated by Northern.
-Regional services to Manchester and Preston were previously operated by First TransPennine Express until 31 March 2016, and TransPennine Express Class 185s used by the previous franchise were used on some services to Manchester Airport by Northern.

-The line received a modernised timetable in May 2018, with additional services to Manchester Airport introduced from July 2019.
-The service is unusual amongst those on the West Coast Main Line as it does not yet have a clockface timetable.
-This means that there are several gaps in the service, varying between 30 and 90 minutes.
-The new timetable was criticised by local schools due to the introduction of earlier services between Barrow and Ulverston.